R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Experiments

 \subsection{Notations}

-We denote $X$ + Spin\textsubscript{$K$} as an SSL model $X$ fine-tuned with Spin with a codebook size of $K$.
-In $X$ + \proposed\textsubscript{$K_1, K_2$}, $K_1$ and $K_2$ are respectively the codebook size of $\mathcal{L}_{\text{Spin}}$ and the number of classes of pseudo labels for $\mathcal{L}_{\text{Aux}}$.
-If the pseudo labels are acoustic pieces, ``AP'' is added to $K_2$.
-Unless specified otherwise \proposed~denotes \proposed\textsubscript{32, AP40k}.
+We denote an SSL model $X$ fine-tuned with Spin and $K$ codewords with $X$ + Spin\textsubscript{$K$}.
+In $X$ + R-Spin\textsubscript{$K_1, K_2$}, $K_1$ and $K_2$ are respectively the codebook size of $\mathcal{L}_{\text{Spin}}$ and the number of classes of pseudo-labels for $\mathcal{L}_{\text{Aux}}$.
+If the pseudo-labels are acoustic pieces, ``AP'' is added to $K_2$.
+Unless specified otherwise, R-Spin denotes R-Spin\textsubscript{32, AP40k}.